 First of all, can you prepare?
-If you are running a UK business and would like to sell outside of Britain after exiting the EU the simple answer is ‘yes’.
+If you are running a UK business and would like to sell outside of the UK after exiting the EU the simple answer is ‘yes’.
 What appears as a bold statement explains itself when we look at the facts; let’s ignore all conjectures regarding possible trade deals – i.e. the things we do not know – and turn our attention to the things we do know:

 VAT payments after Brexit

 These will have to be invoiced by VAT registered companies when exporting into the EU.
-However, they can be claimed back via your VAT return and therefore are effectively paid by the consumer.
-In other words, you won’t face an extra tax, only a slightly inflated accountancy.
+However, they can be claimed back.

 Tariffs – Export to Europe

 These are taxes imposed on imports of goods and services.
 Trade within the EU is tariff free, one of the main benefits of the customs union.
 This is why this issue is so important in the current Brexit negotiations; the outcome will determine if importers need to pay them and also define for which goods/services and how much.

-The Canadian-style and ‘bespoke’ models would include little or no tariffs.
+The Canadian-style model (Free Trade Agreement) would include little or no tariffs.

 The Norway model (EEA type membership) would include heavy tariffs.